Vyral/base-template/_posts/2018-09-17-get-in-the-mindset-of-a-market-shift.md

 Now more than ever, it's essential that we guide sellers through seizing opportunities as they appear.
 To have the right mindset themselves, sellers must understand the mindset of buyers.
 {: .present-before-paste}

 **Pricing ahead of the market, which is the seventh tactic** listed in "SHIFT: How Top Real Estate Agents Tackle Tough Times" by Gary Keller, is essential right now.
-It's time to have a conversation with your clients about reframing their mindset for success in our market.&nbsp;
+It's time to have a conversation with your clients about reframing their mindset for success in our market.

 **If you and your clients don't price correctly from the start, buyers will move on to the next home.** Especially in a market like what we're seeing now, we've got to set our sellers up for success.
 That's our job.